UCY-eHealthLab/OpenNCP-Deployments/README.md

    * This will deploy the Kubernetes dashboard to the cluster, will open a new browser window with the dashboard url and will start a proxy to the dashboard
    * The proxy will allow you to access the dashboard from your local machine
 2. In order to access the dashboard, you will need to export the token using the `export-token.bat` file
-   * This will export the token to the terminal and will copy it to the clipboard
+   * This will export the token to the terminal and will also copy it to the clipboard

 # Linux Support
 We are currently working on adding support for Linux.
 Please check back soon for updates.
 Currently most of the scripts are both available for Windows and Linux.